migueldeicaza/migueldeicaza/README.md

 # These days

-I am working at Xibbon building fun mobile applications like [La Terminal](https://github.com/xibbon/LaTerminal) and [El Pintador](https://el-pintador.com)
+I am working at Xibbon building fun mobile applications like [La Terminal](https://github.com/xibbon/LaTerminal), [El Pintador](https://el-pintador.com) and some RealityKit/VisionOS libraries.

 These days, when I am hacking for pleasure, I mostly do it in Swift:
 * [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm) - VT100/Xterm terminal emulator